-32It is interesting to note that although we observe frequency bias in average consumers, professional forecasters do not appear to exhibit any such bias.
-In fact, professional inflation forecasts are generally accurate (Keane and Runkle, 1990, e.g.).
+&lt;sup>32 It is interesting to note that although we observe frequency bias in average consumers, professional forecasters do not appear to exhibit any such bias.
+In fact, professional inflation forecasts are generally accurate (e.g. Keane and Runkle, 1990).
 However, consumers only occasionally pay attention to news reports of inflation forecasts (Carroll, 2003).
 In most macro policy applications, what matters is consumers' inflation perceptions.
-It is in the failure to predict the consumers' responses that policymakers' models and shopping frequency of individual goods would be an interesting topic for future research.
+It is in the failure to predict the consumers' responses that policymakers' models may suffer in predictive power.
+It is for this reason that policymakers should care about the existence of the frequency bias.